-An EISA EOM, led by Dr Goodluck Jonathan, former Nigerian president, was deployed was deployed from 26 February to 11 March to the elections in Sierra Leone held on 7 March 2018; it comprised observers.
+An EISA EOM, led by Dr Goodluck Jonathan, former Nigerian president, was deployed was deployed from 26 February to 11 March to the elections in Sierra Leone held on 7 March 2018.

 See also Sierra Leone: Observation reports and statements.